 This is especially true for the valuation of businesses which occupy and are owned by the seller which could easily be sold on the open market if the business failed, or businesses which have large amounts of inventory for re-sale which would be easy to liquidate.
 Remember, the real estate component should be separately appraised for its highest or best use.
 Don’t over-value or under-value real estate when selling your business.

 Care must be taken not to double-count assets.
 In the case of real estate, for example, the parties will make appropriate adjustments in the business expenses.
 If the real estate value is to be added back to the business value, then the seller must subtract a real estate rent expense when calculating the business earnings.
 This will lower business earnings and the business entity value.
-But, you can then add-back the real estate value as a separate figure.
+But you can then add-back the real estate value as a separate figure.

 The handling of inventory values can be equally evasive.
-Inventory is almost always valued at direct cost, but you have to carefully consider the effect that adding-back inventory value will have on the buy-sell transaction.
+Inventory is almost always valued at direct cost, but you must carefully consider the effect that adding-back inventory value will have on the buy-sell transaction.
 How inventory is purchased and financed by your buyer can have a dramatic effect on the economics of the transaction.

 Generally, intangible assets like an owner’s agreement not to compete, or to consult during a transition period, are included in the value of the business derived by using a multiple of earnings, even though such assets may well be treated separately at a business closing for tax purposes.

 How do you find a qualified business appraiser?
 How much does a good business appraisal cost?
 Do you need a business appraisal?
 Sometimes yes, and often… no, or maybe.
 There are many varied reasons for needing to know what a business is worth.